How to Edit the Member Listing Post Type

 11. Sidebar Search Module: Choose which search widget you would like to display in the sidebar of search results for this post type.

-12. Sidebar Position on Mobile Device: Choose to display the sidebar below (Bottom) or above (Top) the results on search results pages only on mobile devices (phones and tablets).
+12. Sidebar Position on Mobile Device: Choose to display the sidebar below (Bottom), above (Top) the results on search results pages, or hide it only on mobile devices (phones and tablets).

 13. Display Google Map Option on Search Results Pages: Selecting "Yes" will display a map icon at the top of search results pages.
 Clicking on this icon will display the search results as pins on a Google Map.